 Hypnotherapy for Depression

-The aim of Hypnotherapy as a type of depression treatment is to target the root cause of the issue and to develop better coping behaviors.
+The aim of Hypnotherapy as a type of depression treatment is to target the root cause of the issue and to develop better coping behaviours.
 In most circumstances you will usually forget or suppress the cause of your depression because of the association with negative feelings.
 Consequently it’s not difficult to forget an event on a conscious level, however it is on an unconscious level.
 This is why it’s best to confront the issue head on, rather than burying it, which can worsen your condition.

 Hypnotherapy connects directly with the unconscious mind.
 As your Hypnotherapist I will address your perception of the event that has caused you to become depressed.
 With the aim to improve your self-esteem, mood and help you gain your independence back.